Stock-Trek/stock-trek/README.md

 stock-trek = "0.4.1"
 ```

-## Python Bindings
+## Python Bindings (coming soon)

-stock-trek also provides Python bindings which can be installed via
+stock-trek will also provide Python bindings in the future, available for installation via

 `pip install stock-trek`